ckoeber/foodinventory/README.md

 ###Final Submission Notes
 * Note that whichever option you choose you must send the final results to the same location communicated to you.
-* The separate communication must using the following subject:
+* The separate communication must use the following subject:
   * **Activity ([Name of Activity Completed Here]) Results for .NET Developer Role.**
 * The separate communication should either have the link to the separate Github repository with the completed activity or the attached zipped file.
 * **No other types of submissions will be accepted.**